-- ✓ In the model of the TU national strategic plan, consider adding diversity into your chapter or council plan.
-Take time to evaluate the needs of your community, the resources available, and the impact of this work to the TU mission.
-Each community may have different diversity targets/ interest. - ✓ Orient yourself with the resources out there in the Tacklebox, particularly at tu.org/women; tu.org/headwaters; and tu.org/veterans.
-Resources like this "how to" guide One TU Youth Education Report may help your chapter frame exactly what goals it has for its youth events before it jumps in. - ✓ Review the chapter and council specific job descriptions related to the DI in TU Volunteer Leadership Manual and consider assigning a point person to certain roles. - ✓ Budget.
-Make sure that your chapter or council budgets appropriately to set up your DI for success. - ✓ Don't go it alone.
-Find partners in your community to work with to accomplish your DI goals.
+- In the model of the TU national strategic plan, consider adding diversity, equity and inclusion into your chapter or council plan.
+Take time to evaluate the needs of all constituents in your community. - Build collaborative relationships with community partners to understand existing community needs. - Establish a sense of belonging for everyone at your current events.
+Review your existing offerings to remedy participation barriers (e.g. location, timing, access).
+Spend time addressing factors that impact your efforts to set a strong foundation for the future.
+Through this process you may notice that smaller adaptions like a change in venue or updated communications plan can create large shifts making your events more welcoming and inclusive. - Orient yourself with the resources in the Tacklebox, particularly tu.org/diversity.
+Other resources elsewhere in the Tacklebox like this "how to" guide One TU Youth Education Report may also help your chapter frame goals to guide you to success. - Review sample chapter and council specific position descriptions related to diversity, equity and inclusion, create your own, and consider assigning a point person to certain roles. - Budget.
+Make sure that your chapter or council budgets appropriately to set your diversity and inclusion efforts up for success. - Don't go it alone.
+Review the many resources out there from partners.
+Guides like the River Network's Best Practices Guide to Engaging Latino and Hispanic Community Members are often a great place to start.